ChloeL19/CNN-pset/README.md

 So let’s upload a custom image.

 First, take a picture of a number that you handwrite.
-First, take a picture of a number that you handwrite.
 Make sure you write your number with thick lines, and since all of the images in the MNIST data set are squares, be sure that your image is also a square.
 Then, upload this image to the C9 workspace, and name it something like “my_img.jpg”.

 Here's an example: